The Switching Study

 It helps financial institutions:

-Quantify the size and dynamics of the switching market
+Identify the dynamics and nuances of the switching market

 Understand switcher motivations, behaviours, and decision drivers